 German Soups are awesome!
 One classic German soup is the “Steinpilzsuppe” or Porcini soup.
 The fall season is mushroom season in Germany and especially in Bavaria you can find this great mushroom, the Boletus, Porcini or Steinpilz in the forests.
 Porcini is the most popular of the boletus mushrooms.

 Varieties in addition to the porcini mushroom are red and yellow bolete, white king bolete, butter bolete, ragger’s bolete, and painted slippery cap.
 However, porcinis are definitely the most desirable for cooking and eating.
 They have an earthy, rich and deep flavor and are used for sauces as well.
 If you cannot get fresh porcini the dried ones are as good.
 This is a classic German recipe for a porcini soup – Happy Cooking!

 50 ml dry white wine

 1-2 potatoes (floury)

 100 ml heavy cream

 – Wash mushrooms, then soak them for 1 hour in hot vegetable broth or hot water

 – Peel, chop onion and potatoes.

 – Drain porcinis and add the water to the broth.

 – Cut porcinis in very fine pieces.

-- Melt ghee and saute onion/charlotte and porcinis until transparent, then add white wine and then the broth; add potatoes.
+– Melt ghee, saute onion and porcinis until transparent, add white wine and then the broth; add potatoes.

-- Let it simmer for about 20-25 minutes, then puree the soup.
-Let it cool off a bit.
+– Puree the soup.
+Let cool off a bit.

-- Sprinkle with chopped parsley and serve it with fresh bread.
+– Sprinkle with chopped parsley and serve with fresh bread.